-If the Chair of the Board of Trustees finds that the correct procedure was not followed, or that the matter had not been fairly handled, they shall specify why and give directions for a re-investigation.
+If the Chair of the Board of Trustees finds that the correct procedure was not followed, or that the matter had not been fairly handled, they will specify why and give directions for a re-investigation.

-The decision of the Chair of the Board of Trustees is final and will be provided in a final formal letter of response.
+The decision of the Chair of the Board of Trustees is final and will be provided in a formal letter of response.

 To make a formal complaint to Terrence Higgins Trust, please contact us in any of the following ways:

 - By telephone: ring 020 7812 1600 and ask for the Chief Executive’s office.

 - By writing to The Chief Executive’s Office, Terrence Higgins Trust, 439 Caledonian Road, London, N7 9BG.